maliMirkec/personal-website/site/articles/cross-browser-testing-with-the-microsoft-remote-desktop-app.md

   - blog
   - cross-browser
   - testing
-description:
+description: You want to test your website on a Windows machine but hate switching your computers?
+See how to use the Microsoft Remote Desktop app to mitigate this problem.
 type: articles-item
 sections2:
   - type: banner-beta
     banner: newsletter
+series: Tools
 ---

-Say you want to test your website on a Windows machine, but you hate it to switch your computers.
-Let me show you how to use the Microsoft Remote Desktop app for macOS in this scenario.
+Say you want to test your website on a Windows machine but hate switching your computers.
+Let me show you how to use the Microsoft Remote Desktop app for macOS to mitigate this problem.

 ## Microsoft Remote Desktop app